 If you take a day or week off because you didn't feel like studying or you "deserve a break," what's to stop you from doing it again?
 After all, you already did it once.
 What's one more?
 It's the "what the hell" effect.
-(That's why I deceive myself by putting my favorite big ass chocolate muffins back down at the grocery store so I don't devour them all in 3 days.)

 This is a dangerous slippery slope and after-the-fact justification.
 The more you fall to temptation, the harder it is to recover.